 The biggest change is the loss of the park for which our company name was inspired by.
 Standing in its stead is a homeless shelter.
 Despite fears in the community of what kind of impact it would have in our neighbourhood, it has been a very good relationship with the staff of Rock Bay Landing these past years!

 2015 saw another expansion to Parkside Motors in the form of an exterior 4th hoist added between the second and third interior bays.
 Building on the success of our apprentices and a constantly busy schedule in the shop, we decided to add a bay outside giving our clients the fastest turnaround possible.
 We love to nurture mechanical talent through our apprenticeship program, and love passing on to the next generation the wisdom and experience that we have.

 The interior of the shop has not had a single update since it was first built in the 1970′s.
 We like to keep to things that are necessary, functional, and best help us serve our customers.
-At the start of 2017, however, after over 40 year, we decided it was time for a bit of an interior renovation.
+At the start of 2017 after almost 40 years we decided it was time for a bit of an interior renovation.

 Over the holiday break, we had a great team of cabinets makers come in to remove all of our old wall fixtures and replace them with these incredible units.
 The electrical was modified to fit the new hardware, and our existing gear was mounted into place in and around the new fixtures.

 The next time you are in the shop be sure to pop in for a look, it is a wonderful addition to our humble shop.